 Learning Management System

-All online classes are offered through the Learning Management System (LMS) Loyola and Concord Law School of Kaplan University have created a highly interactive, sophisticated learning environment that is designed for the working professional.
+All online classes are offered through Sakai, Loyola University Chicago’s highly interactive, collaborative online learning environment.
 Courses are conducted in a largely asynchronous mode, giving students the ability to schedule their studies at a time and place convenient to them.
-The curriculum is literally available over the Internet 24 hours a day, 7 days a week, from any part of the globe.
+The curriculum is accessible 24 hours a day, 7 days a week, from any part of the globe.

 - reading assignments

 - audio or video lectures

 Students complete writing assignments and other coursework similar to that required in a campus-based program, but with the convenience of submitting their work online.
 Professor feedback is critical to this method and is facilitated by the technology.
 Students receive extensive comments and critiques of their writing assignments and have direct access to their professors.

 A typical day may include reading assigned materials, attending a professor-led seminar, discussing coursework with classmates, or doing research using one of the electronic networks available to Loyola students.
 In addition, students can view archived lectures and discussion groups, email their classmates and professors, and take examinations—all through the LMS.